Can you remember the last time one of your relatives talked about climate change at a summer event?

 You don’t need to be a climate scientist or energy expert to have a conversation.
 In fact, it’s generally better not to barrage people with facts and figures – but you might find a few key facts come in handy.
 Check these out if you feel more comfortable having some quick facts in mind.

-Together, we can make stopping climate damage such a big election issue, our next government will have no choice but to step up and act.
+Together, we can make stopping climate damage such a big issue, our government will have no choice but to step up and act.
 Here.
 Now.
 Not later.

 We’d love to hear how you’re going.
-Let us know how many conversations you'll have so we can tally the numbers towards our one million conversations goal.
 Tweet us @AusConservation and use the hashtag #TalkClimateNow – or join our One Million Conversations Facebook group to share tips, experiences and ideas!